 We know all too well the pain and effort that goes into choosing a new hair hue.
 Sifting through endless Instagram posts and keeping up with celebrity colour changes can be enough to drive anyone raving mad – but that’s where a hair colour wheel could come in handy.

-Any good hair colourist will be oh-so familiar with the hair dye colour chart and will regularly refer to it when considering the colouring for their clients, being a quick and easy way to pick the right shade.
+Any good hair colourist will be familiar with the hair dye colour chart and will regularly refer to it when considering the colouring for their clients, being a quick and easy way to pick the right shade.

 Now don’t be intimidated by the sight of the colour wheel, as it really isn’t all that complicated to decipher.
 Split straight down the middle, the colours can be categorised as either being cool or warm in tone – much like skin tones.

 Below we’ve broken things down even further with a whole host of incredible celebrity and Instagram inspiration, to help you pick the hue that will become your new BFF.
 Which will you choose?!